Last Updated on

 When you open the tool you’ll be presented with a tally of your existing images, including thumbnails:

 When you’re ready to run the bulk process, click the Start Optimizing button.
-You can now follow the process as it displays the amount of space saved for each image and the entire gallery:
+You can now follow the process as it displays the amount of space saved for each image sizes and the entire gallery:

 When the process is finished you’re done!
 As you can see, this is a quick and painless solution that will be hugely beneficial to your site in the long run.